 AJ's first seizure happened on a family trip to Boise, Idaho.
 He was on a moving walkway in the Salt Lake City airport and started to have an aura.
 When he got to the end of the walkway, he dropped his bags, fell to the ground and had a seizure; his left arm hovered over his chest and he stared blankly into the distance.
 The seizure lasted about a minute.

 His parents took him to a physician in Boise who diagnosed AJ with epilepsy and prescribed him anti-seizure medication.
 AJ had two more seizures on the trip.
-When the family got back to their home in Phillipsburg, NJ, AJ went to a nearby neurologist who prescribed a second medication.
+When the family got back to their home in Phillipsburg, NJ, they took AJ to a nearby neurologist who prescribed a second medication.

 Even with two medications, the seizures continued.
-They would take two forms: mild seizures lasting about 45 seconds that AJ recovered from quickly, or harsher, convulsive seizures that lasted two to three minutes and involved his whole body.
-For the longer seizures, AJ would black out and have no memory of the episode, but would be exhausted afterward.
+They came in one of two forms: either a mild seizure that lasted about 45 seconds and that AJ recovered from quickly, or a harsher, convulsive seizure that lasted two to three minutes and involved his whole body.
+For the longer seizures, AJ would black out and have no memory of the episode.
+Afterward, he would be wiped out, feel ill and sleep for hours.
 His only warning that a seizure was coming was an aura about 10 seconds in advance.
 Some people’s auras take the form of flashing lights or zigzag lines; in AJ’s case, it was an unusual sensation.

 Seeking specialized epilepsy care

 AJ’s mom, Teri, did some research online and came across the Pediatric Epilepsy Program at Children’s Hospital of Philadelphia (CHOP), which is about a 1½ hour from Phillipsburg.
 The program is an accredited level 4 epilepsy center that specializes in the diagnosis, evaluation and treatment of children and adolescents with seizures and epilepsy.